Crochet Temperature Blanket – With a Twist!

 Temperature blankets used to be “all the rage” in the crochet world.
 Although they lost popularity for a while, they’ve made a comeback over the past few years.

-It’s ok to Think Outside the Box!
+It’s OK to Think Outside the Box!

 I knew that crocheting a blanket featuring the daily high wasn’t going to work for me this year.